openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

       :fragment: [quantize]

-4. Fine-tune the model
+2. Fine-tune the model
 ########################

 This step assumes that you will apply fine-tuning to the model the same way as it is done for the baseline model.
 In the case of QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
-In principle, you can skip this step which means that the post-training optimization will be applied to the model.

 .. tab:: PyTorch